Life With Bobux

 Secondary bone centres that develop at around four years of age are now fusing, their ‘puppy fat’ is beginning to disappear and the arch of their foot is becoming more visible and functional.
 Their foot growth rate is beginning to slow, to one size increase (8mm) a year - which means they can wear their favourite shoes for longer!

-Shoe choice: With stronger feet and a more rigorous range of activity, toddlers at this stage need durable shoes that can withstand a battering!
+Shoe choice: With stronger feet and a more rigorous range of activity, foot development in toddlers at this stage, need durable shoes that can withstand a battering!
 But beyond that, their feet are still developing so shoes need to be appropriate for your child’s foot type, shape and their activities.
 A secure fastening is important, and ideally, you’ll get them fitted for shoes regularly by atrained professional.

 School-aged kids engaging in high-impact activities